-The payment standard for a family in shared housing is the lower of the payment standard for the family unit size (voucher size) or the prorata share of the payment standard for the shared housing unit size.
+The payment standard for a family in shared housing is the lower of the payment standard for the family unit size (voucher size) or the prorata pro rata share of the payment standard for the shared housing unit size.

-The prorata share is calculated by dividing the number of bedrooms available for occupancy by the assisted family in the private, non-shared space by the total number of bedrooms in the unit.
+The proratapro rata share is calculated by dividing the number of bedrooms available for occupancy by the assisted family in the private, non-shared space by the total number of bedrooms in the unit.